1. Vendor and Product Reality

 The gap matters because aggregate fairness does not entail per-call admissibility.
 A model that passes group-fairness evaluation may produce a specific credit decision that contradicts the applicant's recently updated profile, a clinical recommendation that conflicts with the patient's documented allergy, a generated document that exceeds the semantic scope appropriate for the current regulatory context, or an agentic action that violates a constraint the agent itself declared three turns earlier in the same session.
 The model is statistically fair.
 The specific output is semantically inadmissible.
 Aggregate evaluation cannot catch per-call admissibility failures because they depend on context the aggregate did not see.

 Azure ML cannot patch this from within the managed-endpoint architecture because the platform was designed as a serving substrate for opaque model artifacts, not as a substrate of governed inference transitions.
-Adding a content-safety classifier to the response pipeline does not produce semantic admissibility against persistent state; adding a pre-prompt system message does not produce graduated mode selection; adding a post-hoc drift monitor does not produce in-loop arbitration.
+Adding a content-safety classifier to the response pipeline does not produce four-stage semantic admissibility against persistent state; adding a pre-prompt system message does not produce lineage-continuity validation across transitions; adding a post-hoc drift monitor does not produce in-loop trust-slope correction.
 The admissibility gate is an architectural shape located inside the generation loop, and Azure ML's shape is fundamentally that of an inference application running over conventional HTTP endpoints with policy applied as request-level middleware.

 4. Composition Pathway

-Azure ML integrates with AQ as the model-serving and Responsible-AI surface running over the inference-control substrate.
-What stays at Azure: the managed compute fabric, the model registry, the Responsible AI dashboard, the endpoint auto-scaling and blue-green deployment machinery, the identity and network bindings to Azure AD and Private Link, the Azure OpenAI integration, and the entire enterprise commercial relationship.
-Microsoft's investment in MLOps-specific knowledge — pipeline templates, deployment patterns, regulatory mappings, partner connectors — remains its differentiated layer.
+Azure ML integrates as the model-serving and Responsible AI surface running over the inference-control substrate.
+What stays at Azure: the managed compute fabric, the model registry, the Responsible AI dashboard, the endpoint auto-scaling and blue-green deployment machinery, the identity and network bindings to Microsoft Entra ID and Private Link, the Azure OpenAI integration, and the entire enterprise commercial relationship.
+Microsoft's investment in MLOps-specific knowledge, pipeline templates, deployment patterns, regulatory mappings, and partner connectors remains its differentiated layer.

-The new commercial surface is governed-inference-as-substrate for Azure ML customers in regulated industries that need per-call admissibility evidence beyond aggregate fairness.
-The gate's lineage belongs to the customer's authority taxonomy, not to Azure's database, so a customer's audit-grade inference history is portable across model retirements, prompt-template changes, and even Azure-to-multi-cloud migration — which paradoxically makes Azure ML stickier, because the platform's serving fabric and Responsible AI tooling are what differentiate its access to that substrate.
+The new surface is governed inference as a substrate for Azure ML customers in regulated industries that need per-call admissibility evidence beyond aggregate fairness.
+Because the lineage field records which transitions were admitted, which were rejected, the semantic state at the moment of evaluation, and the stage at which any rejection occurred, the resulting audit trail is deterministically reconstructible and portable across model retirements, prompt-template changes, and even Azure-to-multi-cloud migration, which paradoxically makes Azure ML stickier, because the platform's serving fabric and Responsible AI tooling are what differentiate its access to that substrate.

 5. Commercial and Licensing Implication

-The fitting arrangement is an embedded substrate license: Microsoft embeds the AQ inference-control primitive into Azure ML managed endpoints and Azure OpenAI Service, and sub-licenses gate participation to its enterprise customers as part of the existing Azure ML subscription.
-Pricing is per-admitted-transition or per-credentialed-policy rather than per-endpoint-hour, which aligns with how regulated customers actually consume governed inference.
+One fitting arrangement is an embedded substrate license: Microsoft embeds the inference-control primitive into Azure ML managed endpoints and Azure OpenAI Service, and sub-licenses gate participation to its enterprise customers as part of the existing Azure ML subscription.
+A per-admitted-transition or per-credentialed-policy metering model aligns more closely with how regulated customers consume governed inference than per-endpoint-hour billing, though the commercial structure is a business choice, not a claim of the filing.

-What Microsoft gains: a structural answer to the "trust the model's specific output" question that current Responsible AI tooling addresses only in aggregate, a defensible position against Bedrock Guardrails and Vertex AI Safety by elevating the architectural floor from request-level filter to in-loop admissibility, and a forward-compatible posture against the EU AI Act's high-risk system requirements, the SEC's AI-disclosure direction, and the sectoral regulators (OCC, FDA, HHS) that are converging on per-call evidence requirements.
-What the customer gains: portable per-call admissibility lineage, cross-model governance closure across Azure ML, Azure OpenAI, third-party hosted models, and downstream agentic systems, and a single gate spanning classical ML and generative inference under one policy bundle.
-Honest framing — the AQ primitive does not replace MLOps; it gives MLOps the in-loop admissibility layer it has always needed and never had.
+What Microsoft would gain: a structural answer to the "trust the model's specific output" question that current Responsible AI tooling addresses only in aggregate, a defensible position relative to request-level guardrail products by elevating the architectural floor from request-level filter to in-loop admissibility, and a forward-compatible posture against the EU AI Act's high-risk system requirements and the sectoral regulators converging on per-call evidence requirements.
+What the customer gains: portable, deterministically reconstructible per-call admissibility lineage, governance closure across Azure ML, Azure OpenAI, third-party hosted models, and downstream agentic systems, and a single gate spanning classical ML and generative inference under one policy bundle.
+The primitive does not replace MLOps; it gives MLOps the in-loop admissibility layer that aggregate, pre- and post-deployment evaluation cannot supply.